 Music Therapy is available in the community and can be provided at school and home.
 If you are caring for a child or young person who may benefit, please make a referral.

-Low awareness: Children Young People in low awareness states where music therapy may provide an extra level of assessment and insight
+Low awareness: children and young people in low awareness states where music therapy may provide an extra level of assessment and insight